Born to Run: Outtakes

-Music and lyrics
+Composition

 The music on Born to Run includes styles such as rock and roll, pop rock, R&B, and folk rock.
 The author Peter Ames Carlin states that the album captures "the essence of fifties rock 'n' roll and the beatnik poetry of sixties folk-rock, projected onto the battered spirit of mid-seventies America".
 Springsteen wrote most of the songs on piano, which Kirkpatrick felt gave them "a particular melodic feel".
 Springsteen later said Bittan's piano "really defined the sound" of the album.
 The record's production is similar to Phil Spector's Wall of Sound, in which layers of instruments and complex arrangements are combined to make each song resemble a symphony.
 Springsteen said that he wanted Born to Run to sound like "Roy Orbison singing Bob Dylan, produced by Spector".
 He used Orbison's style for his vocal delivery and Duane Eddy as inspiration for his guitar parts.
 The writer Frank Rose emphasized Springsteen's homage to girl groups from the 1960s, such as the Shirelles, the Ronettes, and the Shangri-Las, ones who embellished themes of heartbreak and doo-wop sounds produced by Spector.
 The songs feature musical introductions that set the tone and scene for each.